Don’t anthropomorphize robots. They hate it when you do that.

 ROB498 Robotics Capstone Course

-This is the Robotics Capstone Design course, where students apply technical knowledge to solve a challenging real-world robotics problem.
+In this course, students apply technical knowledge to solve a challenging real-world robotics problem.
 Supported by the teaching team comprised of domain experts, students work in groups and have considerable freedom in developing a complete robotic hardware and software system based on the “sense-plan-act” framework.
-In addition, each student completes a critical reflection on team performance and the evolution of their experience with design during their undergraduate program.

 Where To Get Some Experience Before Deciding?

 Many extracurriculars offer opportunities to engage with different areas of robotics.
-Many design teams have a circuitry team, programming team, and/or a mechanical design team, so joining any would be a great choice to gain some experience.
-Furthermore, there’s a lot of software and AI-focused teams that you can join to get experience with programming.
+Lots of design teams have a circuitry team, programming team, and/or a mechanical design team, so joining any of these would be a great way to gain robotics experience.
+Furthermore, there are many software and AI-related opportunities that you can join to get experience with programming for robotics.
 We’ve listed a few that you can check out, but you’ll learn about even more once you get here.

 Visit the Skule Clubs and Design Teams pages to find more extracurriculars.